fear-the-lord/Mask-Detector/README.md

 NOTE: After downloading the images, the user needs to go through the images ones and delete all the images which doesnot contain a face, or the images in which the mask has not been placed correctly.
 This is an optional step, the user might not do it, but doing this ensures better accuracy.

 My model gives an accuracy of about 96% on the training set and about 98% on the validation set.
-So I consider it a pretty decent model for mask detection.
+So, I consider it a pretty decent model for mask detection.
-The graph of loss vs accuracy on both training and test data looks like:
+The graph of Loss vs. Accuracy on both training and test data looks like:
 ![plot](https://user-images.githubusercontent.com/35571958/108630831-e9b30880-748c-11eb-93d6-3160882f8c21.png)

+Now, coming to the 2nd part, where I have worked with Dlib.
+This system is much more accurate and easy to understand.
+The number of lines of code are pretty less.
+It's working is pretty simple, I have used the facial landmarks detector of dlib, to detect the mouth.
+If the mouth is detected it means that the person is not wearing a mask.